 In the world of finance, you and your colleagues are likely to have one clear thing in common: A good understanding of numbers.
 However, it is usually a disconnect between our experience and skillset which prevents many of us from achieving our true potential in life, where, often just one single negative belief about your lack of skill or capability can impact your entire career.
-Sandro Forte, Founder and CEO, Forte Financial Group delves into a winning mind-set, needed to succeed
+Sandro Forte, Founder and CEO, Forte Financial Group describes to Zoya Malik, managing editor Director of Finance his views on what makes a winning mindset that’s needed to succeed

 Whether you are working for a large corporation and are responsible for your own team members, or if you are working your way to the top or even thinking about starting your own financial practice, any form of self or professional development requires one key ingredient: Mindset.